Slins-23/chip-8/README.md

 * Implement dialog which contains all instruction patterns, their complete descriptions and assembly description;

 * Let instructions that vary if implementation-dependant (i.e. COSMAC VIP, ETI 660, etc...) be configurable in some dialog.
-Along with a preset system dropdown in the debug menu;
+Along with a preset configuration dropdown menu that maps the instructions' behavior to match the active system;

 * Ability to modify keybindings;